Difference Between Revenue and Income

-In terms of concepts, they are completely different.
-They are two important terms that are useful in determining the financial strength of a company.
+In terms of concepts, they are entirely different.
+They are two critical terms that are useful in determining the financial strength of a company.

 - Revenue is the total amount of money generated by the sale of a company’s goods or services.